jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/README.md

     GET https://pubrouter.jisc.ac.uk/oaipmh/repo/123456789?verb=ListRecords&from=2016-01-01&metadataPrefix=oai_dc

 This request would return a list of all records for repository of id 123456789 from 2016-01-01, and the results would be in oai_dc formatted xml.

+This endpoint currently only supports oai_dc formatted metadata, and can only access notifications going back 3 months.

 ## [OAI-PMH requests/verbs with PubRouter](./VERBS.md)
 Read about PubRouter's interpretation of the OAI-PMH verbs.